FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Migration of Individual Service Profiles

 \subsection{Service Placement Model}

-We consider an MEC system with $N$ access points, such as a base station or wifi-access point.
-Each access point is equipped with a server to which users can offload their time-sensitive computing jobs.
+\textbf{Users and edge servers.} We consider an MEC system with $K$ users and $N$ APs (APs), such as a base station or wifi-access point.
+Each AP is equipped with a server to which users can offload latency-sensitive computing jobs, and we associate each AP with a disjoint physical region; users in this region then connect to this \textcolor{magenta}{AP}.
 Users are mobile and move from region to region at different times of the day.
-For example, office workers may move to the city districts for work during morning rush hours.
-This influences which access point they will be nearest to.
-To model user mobility, we let the system follow a discrete time-slot structure $t \in \mathbb{T} = \{0,1,2, ...\}$, where the user stays at a single location each time-slot.
-The user's current location at time $t$ is represented by the variable $l_u(t)$.
-We consider that the user will be associated with its nearest access point, via local area network (LAN).
-The user's mobility pattern follows a probability distribution $m(l_u'|l_u)$, where $m(l_u'|l_u)$ represents the transition probability the user travels to location $l_u'$, after being at location $l_u$.
+For example, office workers may move to the city for work during morning rush hours, changing their nearest AP.
+User $k$'s location at time $t$ is represented by $l_u^k(t)$.
+We consider that each user will be associated with its nearest AP, via local area network (LAN).
+The users' mobility pattern follows a probability distribution $m(l_{u}'^{k}|l_u^{k})$, where $m(l_{u}'^{k}|l_u^{k})$ represents the transition probability the user travels to location $l_{u}'^{k}$, after being at location $l_u^{k}$.

+Each user maintains a \textit{service profile} at the edge servers, e.g., in \textcolor{magenta}{VMs} or containers \cite{OuyangFollowMe}, that consists of the state needed to run its edge computing application.
+Our goal is then to decide where the service profile and any backups should be located.
+To maintain low latencies for time-sensitive service applications, in light of user mobility, services are pre-migrated - likely to nearby APs.
+Service migration is stateful, involving the migration of the set of parameters and intermediate results associated with the user's computing job.
 At each time-slot $t$, the user sends a service request to the network operator.
-The service profile for the applications run on the user's mobile devices will be placed at virtual machines or containers \cite{OuyangFollowMe, ma2017efficient} at the access point's servers.
-To maintain low latencies for the time-sensitive service applications, in light of user mobility, services are pre-migrated - likely to nearby access points.
-The location of the user's service at time $t$ is represented by $l_s(t)$, and due to pre-migrations the network operator makes this placement decision in advance, before knowledge of the user location at time $t$ is known.
+The location of the user's service at time $t$ is represented by $l_s^k(t)$, and due to pre-migrations the network operator makes this placement decision before the user location at time $t$ is known.